 It is not unreasonable to expect that as associations between syntactic structures and event meanings spread through a linguistic community, they could become refined down to the emergent properties we see expressed by syntactic structures.
 For example, after hearing a dative event that results in the successful transfer of possession described with a double object sentence, as in “The coach tossed the little leaguer the baseball,” speakers may strengthen the association between the double object dative and coaches, little leaguers, baseballs, and successful transfer.
 Subsequently, when speakers encounter other dative events, they could be more likely to use the double object dative in their description if the event included any of these aspects of the syntactically entrained event.
 Accordingly, any of these event meaning features could, in principle, become associated with a specific syntactic structure.
 However, there is an important difference between aspects of event meaning that relate to only part of the event (i.e., the constituents of the event – coaches, little leaguers, and baseballs), and aspects of event meaning that relate to the event as a whole (i.e., emergent event meanings – successful transfer of possession).
-Whereas coaches, little leaguers, and baseballs are involved in relatively few transfer events, whether or not a transfer was successful is relevant to most transfer events.
+Whereas coaches, little leaguers, and baseballs are involved in relatively few transfer events, whether or not a transfer was successful is relevant to most all transfer events.
 Thus, because a speaker is likely to hear (and syntactically entrain) many more double object dative sentences that involve successful transfer of possession than double object sentences that express any particular referent, the association between the double object dative structure and successful transfer of possession (and other emergent event meanings) may be more readily available to become strengthened through successive iterations (within a conversation and throughout the linguistic community).